pdelfante/Win11/README.md

-# Check these websites for Windows 10/11 debloating, clean up and apps installers etc
+# Websites for Windows 11 debloating, clean up and installers

 Copy and paste the Powershell scripts above
 Remember to run as administrator